 2. Generation capacity of energy constructed or rehabilitated (megawatt): Generation capacity of conventional (thermal) and renewable energy facilities constructed or rehabilitated through operations supported by the World Bank.
 Thermal/conventional power generation is all types of generation from sources that are not renewable.
 New high-efficiency power plants (including supercritical and ultra-supercritical plants) are considered conventional generation.
 Renewable power generation refers to biomass co-generation, wind, geothermal, solar, wave and tidal, and hydropower generation of any capacity.
-The indicator is a composite and includes the following underlying indicators: (i) thermal (conventional) power generation capacity constructed or rehabilitated under the project (MW); (ii) hydropower generation capacity constructed or rehabilitated under the project (MW); (iv) renewable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) renewable energy generation capacity (other than hydropower) rehabilitated under the project (MW).

-Data source: World Bank supervision and completion reports. | Harmonization with other reports: SDG target 7.2; CRI.
+The indicator is a composite and includes the following underlying indicators: (i) thermal (conventional) power generation capacity constructed or rehabilitated under the project (MW); (ii) hydropower generation capacity constructed or rehabilitated under the project (MW); (ii) number of the project (MW); (iii) renewable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) renewable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) The metable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) The metable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) The metable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) The metable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) The metable energy generation capacity (other than hydropower) constructed under the project (MW); (iv) The metable energy generation capacity (other than hydropower) constructed under the project (MW).
+Data source: World Bank supervision and completion reports.
+Harmonization with other reports: SDG target 7.2; CRI.

-- 3. People provided with new or improved electricity service (millions): Number of people that have received new or improved electricity service through operations supported by the World Bank.
+3. People provided with new or improved electricity service (millions): Number of people that have received new or improved electricity service through operations supported by the World Bank.
 Direct access is measured as the number of people that benefited from new grid or off-grid household or community electricity services.
 Inferred access is measured as the number of people that benefited from increased generation capacity, a proportion of whose output is reasonably estimated to be powering new household connections.
 Inferred access is calculated and aggregated at the GP level using a standard methodology for purposes of corporate reporting.
 Improved electricity is the additional electricity available for households with an existing connection to the grid.
 Additional electricity allows households to go beyond their current level of electricity service.
-The indicator aggregates the following data: - People provided with access to electricity under the project by household connections (grid or off-grid). - New Community electricity under the project. - Additional generation capacity under the project.
+The indicator aggregates the following data:

+- · People provided with access to electricity under the project by household connections (grid or off-grid). - New Community electricity under the project. - Additional generation capacity under the project.